Health Information Management and Technology

 Essential healthcare information technologies (HIT) that are used for healthcare information systems (HISs) are examined.
 Popular HISs include electronic medical record systems (EMRS), the computerized provider order entry systems, telemedicine, telehealth and e-prescribing.

 HIMT 330.
-Healthcare I: Teminology & Body Systems.
+Healthcare I: Terminology & Body Systems.
 3 Credits.

 Specific terminology and vocabulary used by workers in healthcare and public health will be examined.
 Topics include medical terminology that broadly relates to human anatomy and physiology, body systems and diagnosis, including prefixes, suffixes, roots and combined forms.
 Topics will also include healthcare taxonomies and nomenclatures (e.g. ICD-9-CM, ICD-10, etc.).